valgaug/My_Fractals/proposal.md

 ## Repository

-Create a GitHub repo to host your project and paste its URL here.
+Create a public GitHub repo to host your project and paste its URL here.

 **Answer:**